gracemorganmaxwell/NZTaxApp/ReadMe.md

-This NZ Tax App which calculates how much tax is required to be paid by the individual (ie. me as a contractor) based on the whole amount enbtered as income for that tax year.
+This NZ Tax App which calculates how much tax is required to be paid by the individual (ie. me as a contractor) based on the whole amount entered as income for that tax year.

 HTML: